Strong ill-posedness for fractional Hartree and cubic NLS Equations: Introduction

-Due to the presence of the Coulomb type potential in the Hartree type nonlinearity, the analysis in the present paper becomes more interesting and involved.
-In fact, this raises new difficulties (as mentioned above) if we simply work with auxiliary $\mathcal{F}L^1(\rd)$ space as in \cite{oh2017remark}.
-To overcome this difficulty, we introduce a new space $X^p_s(\Omega)$ involving some geometric conditions on the support of functions in $\mathcal{F}L_s^p(\rd)$ in the Fourier side, see Subsection \ref{sbs}.
-In $X^1_0(\Omega)$, we are able to establish local well-posedness for \eqref{fhe}, see Corollary \ref{uc}.
-We then implement the refinement of techniques from \cite{oh2017remark, kishimoto2019remark, oana, bhimani2020norm} to prove Theorem \ref{mt1}.
-As an immediate consequence of Theorem \ref{mt1} we have the following: \begin{corollary} Let $p,s, \gamma$ and $\alpha$ be as in Theorem \ref{mt1}.
-Then, for any $T>0,$ the solution map $\mathcal{F}L^p_s(\rd)\ni\psi_0 \mapsto\psi\in C([0,T], \mathcal{F}L^p_s(\rd))$ to \eqref{fhe} is discontinuous at the origin in $\mathcal{F}L^p_s(\rd).$ \end{corollary} Now, we show that this is even worse in the sense that the solution map fails to be continuous at the origin from $\mathcal{F}L^p_s(\rd)$ to $\mathcal{F}L^p_{\sigma}(\rd)$ \textit{even for (some) $\sigma< s$}, and so a loss of regularity is \textit{exhibited}.
+Corollary \ref{cr} states that \eqref{fhe} experiences ill-posedness.
+Now, we shall show that the situation is even worse in the sense that the solution map fails to be continuous from $\widehat{w}^{p,q}_s(\m)$ to $\widehat{w}^{p,q}_{\theta}(\m)$ \textit{even for (some) $\theta\neq s$}.
+And so, a loss of regularity is {exhibited}.
 This phenomenon is initially exhibited by Lebeau \cite{MR2145023} in the case of the wave equation and then by Carles in \cite{carles2007geometric}, Thomann in \cite{thomann2008instabilities} and Alazard-Carles in \cite{alazard2009loss} for NLS \eqref{fhe}.
-More generally, we shall turn our attention to a stronger phenomenon than just norm inflation$-$ so called ``\textit{norm inflation with infinite loss of regularity}".
-We denote $Y_s=\mathcal{F}L^p_s(\rd)$ or $M^{p,q}_s(\rd).$ We say {\it norm inflation with \textbf{infinite loss of regularity}} for \eqref{fhe} occurs in $Y_s$ if for any $\sigma\in\R$ and $\delta>0$ there exist $\psi_0 \in Y_s$ and $T>0$ satisfying
+In all these works, loss of regularity (finite or infinite) was established based at zero initial data with some positive regularity.
+In the next theorem, we establish norm inflation with infinite loss of regularity based at general initial data with negative regularity. \begin{theorem} Under the assumption \ref{mt12} in Theorem \ref{mt1}, norm inflation with infinite loss of regularity occurs to \eqref{fhe} everywhere in $\widehat{w}_s^{p,q}(\m)$, that is, for any $\psi_0\in \widehat{w}_s^{p,q}(\m)$ and $\varepsilon>0$ there exist a smooth $\psi_{0,\varepsilon} \in \widehat{w}_s^{p,q}(\m)$ and $T>0$ satisfying